danwallach/github-classroom-utils/README.md

 as reported on GitHub's list of commits), the commit string, and the time at which that commit was pushed to GitHub, converted to your local timezone (from the UTC times reported by GitHub).

+Note that GitHub only retains the underlying event data for a small amount of time, maybe three months.
+If you see something unusual, capture this output while it's still available.

 ## See also